mrcloudmustache/aws-solutions-architect/security.md

 * Centralized audit repository in the management console
 * Free of charge

-## Gaurd Duty
+## Guard Duty
-* Analyzes logs for malaicious or unusual activity
+* Analyzes logs for malicious or unusual activity
 * Cloudtrail logs, vpc flow logs, DNS logs
 * Can trigger lambda functions
 * Can provide a trusted IP list and a threat IP list(vpc flow logs)
+* Supports AWS organizations
+* Useful for large workloads where inspecting each device by hand is not possible
+* Maleware protection creates replica snapshots of affected EBS volumes.
+* Integrates with Security hub

 ## Inspector
 * Scan aws systems for vulnerabilties
-* EC2, ECS, LAmbda
+* EC2, ECS, Lambda
 * Continuous monitoring
 * Create different environments with different scanning settings(asessment target)
+* Tag the EC2 to define the assessment target
 * Package, Code vulnerabilites and network rechability by assessing wide open security groups for example

 ## Macie
 * Uses ML to find sensitive data in S3 buckets
 * Used for PII
+* Prevents data leaks
+* Sensitive data can be identified using custom identifiers or keywords you configure
+* Can publish findings to EventBridge
+* Can analyze encrypted objects except those encrypted with Customer provided keys.
+* Real time logging to CloudWatch
+* Can setup one time or jobs to run on a schedule

-# Security Hub
+## Security Hub
 * Central location for all security data
 * Central view
 * Prioritize most critical events
 * Can automate remidiation
 * Compliance checks

 ## KMS
 * Used for encryption